Except on floors, you can install laminate on walls too. So, how to do it?

 First, remove all the attachments, frames, and pictures from the walls.
 Also, remove light switches, sockets, and other extensions.
 The surface must be even and have no extension that can prevent the boards from sticking.

 If the surface has holes, broken boards, or damaged areas, you must fix those before installing laminate.
 Once everything is removed, wash and clean the surface.

 2. Take Your Measurements

-Before you can install the laminate planks, you need to know which planks will go where.
-To do this, you need to take an accurate measurement of the width and length of the wall with your tape measure.
+You need to know which planks will go where.
+To do this, you must accurately measure the width and length of the wall with your tape measure.

-When you get the measurements, arrange the planks one after the other on the wall without locking them in place.
-This is just to know if the planks will fit on the wall or you’ll need to trim the planks to size.
-You should remove grooves on the ends of the planks as the planks need to be square to stay flush against the wall.
+When you get the measurements, arrange the planks one after the other without locking them in place.
+This is to know if the planks will fit or if you need to trim them to size.
+You should remove grooves on the ends of the planks as they need to be square to stay flush against the wall.

 3. Put Laminate Glue on The Planks

 You must glue the laminate planks to the wall.
 The glue must be compatible with the wall material and laminate.
 For instance, you need stronger glue for concrete and brick walls than for wooden walls.
 You must apply the glue on the back of the planks.

 You can install laminate floors on a wall without adhesive, but the adhesive will help them stay in place and close the gaps between them.
 If you don’t use glue, you must use more nails to nail the planks and keep them in their place.